 - Chocolate volcano cake with ice cream

-TIP: Request a window table and book a time 30-60 minutes before sunset so that you can photograph both sunset and the extensive blue hour light that lasts for an hour after sunset during the summer since you are so far south.
+TOP TIP: Request a window table and book a time 30-60 minutes before sunset so that you can revel at the beautiful sunset.
+A bonus of being so far south in the southern hemisphere in the summer is that enchanting blue hour light lasts for an hour after sunset!

 This property offers expansive views from the large windows in the restaurant, bar and lobby area as well a look through window from the bathtub in your room, allowing you to appreciate the stunning location from a variety of perspectives.